New patient registration

 Welcome to Thorndike Medical Centre

 The Thorndike Medical Centre serves part of Rochester as well as its surrounding areas.
-The Thorndike surgery team includes eight GPs, three experienced nurses, two healthcare assistants, three secretaries, a practice manager and reception/administrative staff.
+The Thorndike surgery team includes eight GPs, two advanced clinical practitioners, two experienced nurses, two associate practitioners, one healthcare assistants, two secretaries, a practice manager and reception/administrative staff.